The two-loop eight-point amplitude in ABJM theory: Conclusion and outlook

 Note that the one-loop integrand in eq. (\ref{OneLoopX}) contains a reference point $X$.
 The fact that the integrand is independent of this reference point can be verified by a series of tedious Schouten identities.
-This highly suggests that different choices of $X$ correspond to different ``triangulations'' of a fundamental geometric object, similar to the geometric formulation of planar integrand of ${\cal N}=4$ sYM, {\it i.e.} the amplituhedron~\cite{Arkani-Hamed:2013jha}.
+This highly suggests that different choices of $X$ correspond to different ``triangulations'' of a fundamental geometric object, similar to the geometric formulation of the planar integrand of ${\cal N}=4$ sYM, {\it i.e.} the amplituhedron~\cite{Arkani-Hamed:2013jha}.
 This highly suggests a geometric definition of all-loop planar integrands of ABJM theory.
-So far, the tree-level ~\cite{Huang:2021jlh, He:2021llb, Lukowski:2021fkf} and four-point multi-loop~\cite{He:2022sas} has been successfully defined.
+So far, the tree-level ~\cite{Huang:2021jlh, He:2021llb, Lukowski:2021fkf} and four-point multi-loop~\cite{He:2022cup} has been successfully defined.
 This indicates that a full definition is within reach~\cite{New}.

 Finally, the result here provides non-trivial data for a potential pentagon program for ABJM amplitudes~\cite{Basso:2018tif}.
-In particular, our two-loop eight-point analysis would provide explicit data to constrain the spinor pentagons, which are flux-tube excitations belong to the bi-fundamental representation.
+In particular, our two-loop eight-point analysis would provide explicit data to constrain the spinor pentagons, which are flux-tube excitations belonging to the bi-fundamental representation.

 \acknowledgments We would like to thank Chi Zhang and Marco Bianchi for useful discussions, as well as Ryota Kojima for collaborations in the initial stage of this project.
-We also thank Andrei Belitsky for useful comments on the draft.
-The research of SH is supported in part by Key Research Program of CAS, Grant No. XDPB15 and National Natural Science Foundation of China under Grant No. 11935013,11947301,12047502,12047503.
-Y-t Huang and C-K Kuo are supported by Taiwan Ministry of Science and Technology Grant No. 109-2112-M-002 -020 -MY3 as well as MOST 110-2923-M-002 -016 -MY3.
+We also thank Andrei Belitsky for his useful comments on the draft.
+The research of SH is supported in part by Key Research Program of CAS, Grant No. XDPB15 and National Natural Science Foundation of China under Grant No. Grant No. 11935013, 11947301, 12047502, 12047503, 12225510.
+Y.-t.
+Huang and C.-K. Kuo are supported by Taiwan Ministry of Science and Technology Grant No. 109-2112-M-002 -020 -MY3 as well as MOST 110-2923-M-002 -016 -MY3.